 Both options have pros and cons.
 It is up to the direction the owner wants to take for his/her host path to decide which one to choose.

-In both cases, it can be a worthwhile investment for those looking to earn additional income, especially if they are willing to treat it as a small business and carefully manage their fleet of connected vehicles.
+In both cases, it can be a worthwhile investment for those looking to earn additional income, especially if they are willing to treat it as a small business and carefully manage their fleet of connected cars.

 Keyless technology has transformed personal vehicles into connected assets that can be controlled digitally, giving car owners the opportunity to generate additional income while offsetting the costs of owning multiple cars.